psteinb/clearcl/README.md

  </repository>
 ~~~~

-Just check the test to learn how to use ClearCL.
+* Just check the test (here)[https://github.com/ClearVolume/ClearCL/blob/master/src/java/clearcl/test/ClearCLTests.java] to learn how to use ClearCL.
+More tests are coming...

 ### Contributors ###